Legislature(2023 - 2024)ANCH LIO DENALI Rm

 that because of the differences in the taxing systems, making a

 comparison is a complicated process.
-He continued that the
+Notwithstanding that, the

 comparison suggests that the tax on marijuana in Alaska is